 There was less industry in the town in the 2000s than in the 1960s, but the port stayed busy shipping logs from the many plantation forests established since the 1970s.

-The city remained popular with holidaymakers, drawn to its magnificent beaches – Waikanae, Midway, Wainui and others – and to the town itself, often as part of travel around the East Coast.
-Along the banks of the Tūranganui and Taruheru rivers a paved walkway provides an attractive view of the inner harbour and downtown area.
+The city remained popular with holidaymakers drawn to its magnificent beaches – Waikanae, Midway, Wainui and others – and to the town itself, often during a trip around the East Coast.
+A paved walkway along the banks of the Tūranganui and Taruheru rivers provides an attractive view of the inner harbour and downtown area.

 Around 50–55 Māori and Europeans of all ages were killed during Te Kooti’s raid in 1868.
 Eight months later many of the European remains were exhumed from the scattered graves in which they had been buried and reinterred in a section of riverside land set aside as a cemetery at Mākaraka.
-The attack was utu (revenge), largely for Te Kooti's treatment after his capture at Waerengaahika three years earlier.
+The attack was utu (revenge), largely for Te Kooti's treatment after his arrest for alleged treachery at Waerengaahika three years earlier.

 Locality 12 km north-west of Gisborne on State Highway 2.
 In 1857 William Williams’ mission station at Manutuke was shifted to Waerengaahika.
 Two years later, when Williams became Bishop of Waiapu, the station became Williams’ diocesan headquarters.
 Many East Coast Māori were educated at the school during the eight years it operated.

-In mid-November 1865, 500 European and Māori troops besieged the pā that the Pai Mārire had constructed near the by then abandoned mission house; 400 men and women in the pā surrendered on the sixth day.
+In mid-November 1865, 500 European and Māori troops (including Te Kooti) besieged the pā that the Pai Mārire had constructed near the by then abandoned mission house; 400 men and women in the pā surrendered on the sixth day.

-Rongopai wharenui (meeting house), 4.5 km north of Pātūtahi, which was built in 1888, is famed for its vivid interior paintings, a marked departure from the carved panels usual in meeting houses at the time.
+Rongopai wharenui (meeting house), 4.5 km north of Pātūtahi, which was built in 1888 for a return visit by Te Kooti that never eventuated, is famed for its vivid interior paintings, a marked departure from the carved panels usual in meeting houses at the time.

 Settlement 17 km north-west of Gisborne on State Highway 2, also reached by Back Ormond Road through Waihīrere.
-Originally established as a military settlement in 1870, Ormond was named after the government agent for the East Coast and later superintendent of Hawke’s Bay, John Davies Ormond.
-The town plan allowed for sections to be awarded by lot, beginning with 96 members of the armed constabulary who were stationed there.
+Originally established as a military settlement in 1870, when Te Kooti was still seen as a threat, Ormond was named after the government agent for the East Coast and later superintendent of Hawke’s Bay, John Davies Ormond.
+Sections were awarded by lot, beginning with 96 members of the armed constabulary who were stationed there.

-Friedrich Wohnsiedler, a German immigrant, planted 10 acres (4 hectares) with grape vines after he was forced out of his butchery business in Gisborne by anti-German sentiment after the outbreak of the First World War in 1914.
+Friedrich Wohnsiedler, a German immigrant, planted 10 acres (4 hectares) with grape vines after he was forced out of his butchery business in Gisborne by anti-German sentiment during the First World War.
 By the 1930s he was producing port, sherry and madeira.
 Wine labels from the Waihīrere and Ormond vineyards became household names among Kiwi wine drinkers in the 1950s and 1960s.

 In the early 2000s Ormond had a school and tavern, and was surrounded by Poverty Bay’s main concentration of vineyards.

-In 2013 just under one-third of the population was aged under 15 years, and three-quarters identified as Māori, most of whom belonged to local iwi Te Aitanga-a-Māhaki.
+In 2013 nearly one-third of the population was aged under 15 years, and three-quarters identified as Māori, with most belonging to local iwi Te Aitanga-a-Māhaki.
 Primary industries provided the main source of employment.
 Te Karaka primary school and Waikohu College combined as Te Karaka Area School in 2011.